Cohabitation: Good or bad idea?

 Couples should live together first.
 Go into marriage with both eyes open.
 Understand the scope of what will be required of you, because nothing about your life together will change after you sign a piece of paper except that it will become a greater financial burden if you choose to part ways.

-Onyinye: If you cohabit, you will miss out on the newlywed feeling
+Onyinye: If you co-inhabit, you will miss out on the newlywed feeling

 Because you lived together before getting married, you don’t really get to experience that newlywed feeling.
 Living together takes the excitement out of being newlyweds.